harsh199910/RNN-stock-market-prediction-system-data-of-Google-stock-/README.md

-Fork are invited, if anyone finds a new way for source cide
+Fork are invited, if anyone find a new way for source cide